juanpaz90/ComputeOptimization/README.md

 ![img_1.png](img.png)

-We have hardcoded the virtual machine name, but you can create a separate text file in a storage bucket with the names and zones of all your virtual machines.
+In the main file of our code, we have hardcoded the virtual machine name, but you can create a separate text file in a storage bucket with the names and zones of all your virtual machines.
 If you prefer, you can use the secret manager and store the list of your virtual machines there.
 Is up to you.

 Finally, we used Cloud build to deploy the solution.
 The pipeline will create the topic, both Cloud Schedulers jobs, and deploy the function.

+## Manual creation
-If you prefer, you can create both `cloud schedulers` and `topic` manually by running the commands in this file `build/topic_and_cloud_scheduler.sh`.
+If you prefer, you can create both cloud schedulers and topic manually by running the commands in this file `build/topic_and_cloud_scheduler.sh`.
+Then you can deploy the cloud function.

-Finally, it is possible to start and stop instances using the following `gcloud` commands:
+Finally, if you are in a hurry you can start and stop instances using the following `gcloud` commands:

 ```shell
 gcloud compute instances stop VM_NAME